-The Qt Project is licensed under the GNU General Public License v.
+The Qt framework is dual-licensed, available under both commercial and open-source licenses.
+The primary open-source licenses are the GNU General Public License v.
 3 ("GPL") and the GNU Lesser General Public License v.
 2.1 ("LGPL").
-In addition to GPL and LGPL, the Qt libraries are available also under commercial license terms from Digia.
+In addition to GPL and LGPL, the Qt libraries are available under commercial license terms from Digia.
 The Qt documentation is licensed under the GNU Free Documentation License version 1.3.

 - The freedom to run the program for any purpose.

 - The freedom to study how the program works and adapt it to specific needs.

 - The freedom to redistribute copies so you can help your neighbor.

 - The freedom to improve the program and release your improvements to the public, so that the whole community benefits.

 These four degrees of freedom are very important for the success of the open-source Qt Project, and it is important that all users of Qt under GPL and LGPL adhere to these and fully meet all the requirements set by the GPL and LGPL.
 It is recommended than a thorough legal analysis is conducted when choosing to use the GPL or LGPL or other open-source licenses.
 In many cases, the GPL or LGPL is well suited, but it is important that the freedoms of the GPL and LGPL are not restricted from the user of an application or device using a GPL or LGPL library such as Qt, which may be difficult to achieve in some use cases.

 The following requirements should be fulfilled when, for example, creating an application or a device with Qt using the LGPL:

 - Complete corresponding source code of the library used with the application or the device built using LGPL, including all modifications to the library, should be delivered with the application (or alternatively provide a written offer with instructions on how to get the source code).
 It should be noted that the complete corresponding source code has to be delivered even if the library has not been modified at all.